yg211/explainable-metrics/README.md

 ![example-use-case](docs/expl-sts-example.png)

-See [example-link](docs/example.ipynb) for more example use cases.
+In the example above, it shows that the contribution of word "*Bordeaux*" is negative, suggesting that its appearance *harms* the similarity score.
+By highlighting the *negative-contribution* words, the *major differences* of the sentences can be identified.
+More examples can be found at [docs/example](docs/example.ipynb).

-Contact person: Yang Gao, yang.gao@rhul.ac.uk
+Contact person: Yang Gao, Royal Holloway, University of London, yang.gao@rhul.ac.uk

 https://sites.google.com/site/yanggaoalex/home